 We consistently overestimate our abilities, our knowledge, and our future prospects.

-The best way to win the game of investing is to achieve sustainable long-term returns.
-But it’s enormously tempting to swing for home runs, especially when you think other people are getting rich faster than you!
+The best strategy to win the game of investing is to achieve sustainable long-term returns.
+It’s tempting to swing for home runs, especially when you think other people are getting rich faster than you!

 Humans have a natural tendency to stay within their comfort zone.